cybersader/awesome-cybersader/📁 06 - Cybersader Arsenal/THE PERSONAL CYBER RESILIENCE GUIDE/THE PERSONAL CYBER RESILIENCE GUIDE.md

 - Authentication factor management
 	- Be smart about how you handle passwords and usernames
 	- Use Bitwarden or KeypassXC
+- Implement MFA in places where you would rather not have hackers accessing
+	- Put 2FA on your password manager - if you're putting all your eggs in a basket then you might as well fortify it.
+2FA will defend against anything except a really advanced hacker
+- Put added security on factors of auth
+	- Add extra security to your mobile carrier or SIM card - speak with mobile carrier

 # Media